College Bus Information

 IMPORTANT CHANGES FOR CHILDREN BUYING STAGECOACH DAYRIDER TICKETS.

-From Sunday 5 January 2020 - Stagecoach are changing the way child dayrider tickets are sold on the bus.
+Stagecoach are changed the way child dayrider tickets are sold on the bus.

 Instead of issuing a paper ticket, the ticket will now be loaded on to a Transport for Greater Manchester (TfGM) 'igo' card.